Brian Leetch: Playing career

-Leetch was the captain of the 1996 championship team representing the United States of America in the World Cup of Hockey.
+Following the Rangers' Cup win in 1994, Leetch remained a fan favorite and team leader, serving as Captain from 1997 to 2000 after the departure of Mark Messier to the Vancouver Canucks (he would return the captaincy to Messier upon Messier's return to the Rangers in 2000).

-Following the Rangers' Cup win in 1994, Leetch remained a fan favorite and team leader, serving as Captain from 1997–2000 after the departure of Mark Messier to the Vancouver Canucks (he would return the captaincy to Messier upon Messier's return to the Rangers in 2000).
+In 1996, Leetch captained the victorious American team at the inaugural World Cup of Hockey.

 In 1997, he again won the Norris Trophy and the Rangers made a surprise run to the Eastern Conference Finals, where they were defeated by the Philadelphia Flyers.
 The next years, however, were marked by disappointing team performances that saw the Rangers miss the playoffs every year.